JonathanSContreras/learning-typescript/README.md

 ## Project Structure

-Here's how I've organized everything:
+Here's how I plan to organize everything:

 ```
 learning-typescript/